SilkMC/silk/fabrikmc-persistence/docs/Module.md

 ### More functions

-Compounds offer more functions for more specific operations, see [net.axay.fabrik.persistence.PersistentCompound] for a list of these functions.
+Compounds offer more functions for more specific operations, see [PersistentCompound][net.axay.fabrik.persistence.PersistentCompound] for a list of these functions.

 # Package net.axay.fabrik.persistence